sheltermanager/asm3/doc/manual/configuration.rst

   show transactions matching this time period.
 The default is the current month.

+* Default source account for costs: When ASM creates a matching cost transaction, it will use the cost type to find the expense account to use.
+  The source account here denotes where the money will be moved from.
+If you do not set one, ASM will use the first bank account on file.

-* Default desination account for donations: When ASM creates a matching donation transaction, it will use the donation type to find the income account to use.
+* Default destination account for donations: When ASM creates a matching donation transaction, it will use the donation type to find the income account to use.
 The destination account here denotes where the money will be moved to.
 If you do not set one, ASM will use the first bank account on file.